gerdb/tinnitus32/README.md

 ## Layout SMD version
-The oscillators with THD components on a breadboard:
+The oscillators with SMD components on a breadboard:
 ![tinnitus](pics/tinnitus_osc_pcb.png "tinnitus oscillator build on a breadboard")

 ### Bill of material SMD version